 - After getting the price for meter installation you must pay at least half before the process can begin.

 - After all orginal paperwork are brought back to the office and payments are completed, the workorder will be sent out to get meter installed and it could take between (7-21 business days)

 You cannot mail, email, or fax the application.
 We must have the original application.

 Can I mail, email or fax the application?

 No, we must have the original application in our office.
 No exception.

 There is already a meter at the location I just need to put it in my name.
 What do i need to do?

 - Go to the office or print out the appliation ahead of time

 - Make sure the homeowners have signed both the easement and the proof of ownership page.

-- after all original paperwork in returned and payment is paid the process will begin.
+- After all original paperwork is returned and payment is paid the process will begin.